tbensky/iCanText/README.md

 ### Enter: iCanText

 Thus `iCanText` was born.
 It has larger keys to make a larger target for my index finger.
 It uses gestures to help me along and has separate gesture-triggered keyboards for symbols and numbers.
 Instead of predicting words, it predicts the _next letter_, which seems more useful for the letter-by-letter nature of texting.
 It has special contraction keys for `'s` and `'re`, etc.

+With iCanText, you can finally say to yourself "I can text!"

 ## 📝 Update